 We acknowledge that beneficiaries may find making a complaint difficult due to cultural, logistical and other challenges therefore additional measures have been integrated into the program cycle to ensure there is adequate space for open and honest feedback from vulnerable communities.
 As a minimum for all Mary MacKillop Today funded projects this includes communication to beneficiaries of our feedback and complaints mechanisms as part of project planning and during implementation which is monitored through project proposals and reports.

-As general guidance the following procedure should be instigated within 24 hours of a complaint being received with a view to resolving the complaints within 5 working days.
+As general guidance the following complaints handling procedure should be instigated within 24 hours of a complaint being received with a view to resolving the complaints within 5 working days.

 The Mary MacKillop Today representative receiving the complaint should: